Samsh-Tabrej/nasscom-vsd-soc-design/README.md

 # Digital VLSI SoC Design and Planning
-Welcome to the OpenLane workshop organized by VSD in collaboration with NASSCOM!
+Welcome to the OpenLANE workshop organized by VSD in collaboration with NASSCOM!
 In this session, we will explore the complete process of designing an Application-Specific Integrated Circuit (ASIC) using the OpenLane ASIC flow.
 Starting from the Register Transfer Level (RTL) design, we will progress through various key stages to ultimately generate a Graphical Data System (GDS) file.

 # Curriculum
 - Introduction to open-source EDA tools and 130nm PDKs <br/>